EHopper/hytte/index.md

 {% include image.html url="pics/hytte.jpg" description="Eikebu." %}

-Note: source files are hosted on GitHub: <https://github.com/EHopper/hytte/tree/main>.
+Source files are hosted on GitHub: <https://github.com/EHopper/hytte/tree/main>.
 You can edit/add to this in the browser, but you will need a GitHub account.